Great Midwest

 • Give cranes space and appreciate them from afar.
 Remain in your vehicle and get no closer than 100 yards.

 • Please remain concealed and do not speak loudly enough that the birds can hear you.
-If the cranes you are viewing change their behavior, such as going from feeding and relaxing to being alert, walking away, or flying away, you are too close to the cranes.
+If the cranes you are viewing change their behavior, such as going from feeding and relaxing to alert, walking away, or flying away, you are too close to them.

 • Finally, do not trespass on private, state or federal property in an attempt to view or photograph cranes – thank you!